Psychoanalysis and Psychoanalytic Psychotherapy in London and Online

 WHY PSYCHOANALYSIS?

-Psychoanalysis is a clinical approach born in the work of Dr Sigmund Freud and shaped by practitioners of the twentieth and twenty-first centuries who continue in his tradition and update his work to this day.
+Psychoanalysis is a clinical approach that originated in the work of Dr. Sigmund Freud and has been shaped by practitioners of the twentieth and twenty-first centuries, who continue in his tradition while also updating his work to this day.

-The central element of this approach is the 'dynamic unconscious', which is understood to play a significant part in the development of several psychological and psychosomatic symptoms and distress.
+The central element of this approach is the dynamic unconscious, which is understood to play a significant role in the development of various psychological and psychosomatic symptoms and forms of distress.

 Psychoanalysis is a talking treatment in which you are invited to speak openly, in a safe and non-judgemental space, about your experiences.

-The aim of this treatment is to pay attention to repetitions, patterns, inhibitions and symptomatic signs that cause suffering.
-In this manner, a path towards a more fulfilling life can be carved together between patient and analyst.
+The aim of this treatment is to pay attention to repetitions, patterns, inhibitions, and symptomatic signs that cause suffering.
+In this way, a path toward a more fulfilling life can be carved out collaboratively between patient and analyst.

-This is not a 'one-size-fits-all' approach, and whilst we may talk about what is making you suffer, there are no expectations of normalcy or adaptation.
-Rather, this is a clinical orientation that pays attention to singularity, to the contextual and social aspects of your experience and aims at weaving new creative forms of living.
+This is not a 'one-size-fits-all' approach, and while we may talk about what is making you suffer, there are no expectations of normalcy or adaptation.
+Rather, this is a clinical orientation that pays attention to singularity, to the contextual and social aspects of your experience, and aims to weave new, creative forms of living.

-Psychoanalysis welcomes people from all backgrounds who have been experiencing, for example, anxiety, depression or overthinking.
-Psychoanalysis welcomes people who are facing a novel or challenging life moment, such as starting a family, a loss, a choice.
-It is also a clinical approach suitable for those dealing with trauma, psychosis, eating disorders, issues around identity or sexuality, a sense of existential unease or even those wishing to examine their lives for a reason they can't quite pin down.
+Psychoanalysis welcomes people from all backgrounds who have been experiencing, for example, anxiety, depression, or overthinking.
+It welcomes those facing a novel or challenging life moment—such as starting a family, experiencing a loss, or making a difficult choice.
+It is also suitable for those dealing with trauma, psychosis, eating disorders, issues around identity or sexuality, a sense of existential unease, or even those who wish to examine their lives for reasons they can't quite pin down.

 THE PSYCHOANALYTIC APPROACH